square/wire/README.md

         .build();
     int x = msg.getExtension(Ext_MessageWithExtensions.some_extension); // 3

-Future work
+Unsupported
 -----------

-Some things that aren't implemented:
+Wire does not support:

- * Groups
+ * Groups - they are skipping when parsing binary input data
- * Services
+ * Services - they are ignored by the compiler